apache/pulsar/site2/docs/io-cdc-debezium.md

 This example shows how to change the data of a MongoDB table using the Pulsar Debezium connector.

-1. Start a PostgreSQL server with a database from which Debezium can capture changes.
+1. Start a MongoDB server with a database from which Debezium can capture changes.

     ```bash
     $ docker pull debezium/example-mongodb:0.10
     $ docker run -d -it --rm --name pulsar-mongodb -e MONGODB_USER=mongodb -e MONGODB_PASSWORD=mongodb -p 27017:27017  debezium/example-mongodb:0.10
+    ```
+     Use the following commands to init the data.

+     ``` bash
+     ./usr/local/bin/init-inventory.sh
      ```

 2. Start a Pulsar service locally in standalone mode.